dell/terraform-provider-powermax/docs/resources/storagegroup.md

 page_title: "powermax_storagegroup Resource - terraform-provider-powermax"
 subcategory: ""
 description: |-
   Resource for managing StorageGroups in PowerMax array.
-Supported Update (name, compression, hostiolimit, workload, slo, srpid, volumeids) PowerMax storage groups are a collection of devices that are stored on the array.
+PowerMax storage groups are a collection of devices that are stored on the array.
 An application, a server, or a collection of servers use them.
 ---

 # powermax_storagegroup (Resource)

 Resource for managing StorageGroups in PowerMax array.
-Supported Update (name, compression, host_io_limit, workload, slo, srp_id, volume_ids) PowerMax storage groups are a collection of devices that are stored on the array.
+PowerMax storage groups are a collection of devices that are stored on the array.
 An application, a server, or a collection of servers use them.

 ## Example Usage